danielqiu/feed/README.md

 Feed
 ======
-Feed reader for RSS, ATOM and Twitter streaming.
+Feed reader is a Meteor package for reading feeds, such as RSS, ATOM and Twitter streaming.

 #Usage